LinkTheCoder/LinkTheCoder/README.md

 - 💾 Also tinkering sometimes with serverless/cloud databases like Firebase & Supabase.

-- 💽 Scratching on the surface of server-side languages as Python to make Discord Bots
+- 💽 Scratching on the surface of server-side languages as Python to make Discord bots

 - 🛜 Looking at basic of Devops as well learning basics about github actions, docker etc.